viboes/std-make/doc/proposal/future/future_emplace.md

 The wording is relative to [P0159R0].

-The current wording make use of `decay_unwrap_t` as proposed in [decay_unwrap], but if this is not accepted the wording can be changed without too much troubles.
+The current wording make use of `decay_unwrap_t` as proposed in [P0318R0], but if this is not accepted the wording can be changed without too much troubles.

 ## Thread library